Las Vegas Workers' Compensation Lawyer

 The amount of a workers’ comp settlement depends on:

 Yes, an injured worker can appeal the decision by filing a Petition for Remand with the Director of Industrial Relations.
 In order to appeal, you must file a written petition within 60 days from the date the DIR issues its final order or recommendation on your claim.
 Once you file this request, then it is forwarded to the DIR for a final decision.
-This can be done by a workers’ compensation lawyer in Nevada.
+This can be done by a workers’ compensation lawyer in Las Vegas.

 An injured worker has the right to appeal a decision made by the Nevada Division of Industrial Relations.
 Within 60 days of receiving notice that the DIR made its final order or recommendation, you can file a Petition for Remand with the Director of Industrial Relations.
-This petition should include all evidence which supports your position and why the decision should be reversed.
+This petition should include all evidence that supports your position and why the decision should be reversed.
 Once you file this petition, it is forwarded to the DIR for a final decision.

 No individual should have to go up against their employer alone.
 Your employer’s lawyers will do everything they can to ensure that you receive as little as possible, and hiring legal representation is the best way to ensure that you do not have to go it alone.